 In time, it will also include guarantors who provide guarantees or indemnities in respect of credit agreements.

-Hire purchase and Personal Contract Plans (PCPs) are not included at this time, but it is intended that they will be included in the future.
+Hire purchase and Personal Contract Plans (PCPs) will be included in the future.

 All mortgages are to be reported to the Central Credit Register.
 If you have a tracker mortgage and are not impacted by the Tracker Mortgage Examination (TME) your tracker mortgage is already being reported to the Central Credit Register.
 If you are impacted however, your mortgage will not be reported to the Central Credit Register until your lender has issued an offer of redress and compensation.
 Your lender will have a period of time after this point to submit corrected details to the Central Credit Register.
 For further information on the Tracker Mortgage Examination, see https://www.centralbank.ie/consumer-hub/tracker-mortgage-examination